-The 2012 season marks Ian Stone's 19th year at the helm of the program.
-Already the winningest coach in St. John's women's soccer history with a record of 164-141-37 (.534), Stone is also a staple among women's soccer coaches in the BIG EAST.
-Bringing success to his teams on and off the pitch, Stone is also the third-longest tenured head coach at St. John's.
+The winningest coach in St. John's women's soccer history, Ian Stone is a veteran of 22 seasons on the sideline in Queens, sporting a career record of 208-168-44 (.548).
+Bringing success to his teams on and off the pitch, Stone is a staple among BIG EAST women's soccer coaches and the third-longest tenured head coach at St. John's.

-Stone enters the 2012 with many impressive accolades, including 13 postseason tournament appearances, a 2009 NCAA Tournament berth, 1994 BIG EAST Championship and 2002 ECAC Championship titles, 2006 BIG EAST Coach of the Year honors and 2009 NSCAA Northeast Region Coach of the Year accolades.
-Stone is also a two-time winner of the St. John's Herbert Hess Coach of the Year award, winning in 1998 and 2008.
+Stone enters the 2016 season with many impressive accolades, including 16 postseason tournament appearances and three NCAA Tournament berths (2009, 2013, 2015).
+In addition to his teams taking home a number of championships (1994 BIG EAST Tournament, 2002 ECAC Championship and 2015 BIG EAST Regular Season) , Stone has also earned a number of individual coaching accolades.
+He has twice been named the BIG EAST Coach of the Year (2006 and 2015) and has twice taken home NSCAA Northeast Region Coach of the Year honors (2009 and 2015).
+Stone is also a three-time winner of the St. John's Herbert Hess Coach of the Year award, winning in 1998, 2008 and 2016.

-A coach that values his team's classroom and character development, he has coached nine-straight (2003-2011), and 10 total squads that have earned the National Soccer Coaches Association of America (NSCAA) Team Academic Award.
+A coach that values his team's classroom and character development, Stone's squads received 11-straight National Soccer Coaches Association of America (NSCAA) Team Academic Awards from 2003-2013 and made it 12 out of 13 in 2015.

-He also boasts a player resume that includes 21 All-BIG EAST players and four BIG EAST All-rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt.
-Stone has also mentored two BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla, both in 2009, and the 1994 BIG EAST Tournament Most Valuable Player Cristin Burtis.
+He also boasts a player resume that includes 34 All-BIG EAST players and nine BIG EAST All-Rookie team members, including the 2002 Rookie of the Year Kaitlyn Schmidt, as well as the 2013 Newcomer of the Year Rachel Daly.
+Stone has also mentored eight BIG EAST All-Tournament honorees with Nicole Doran and Nicole Pasciolla in 2009, Sarah Ashmore and Hailey Hemmer in 2013, Georgia Kearney-Perry and Jen Gibbons in 2014 and Mikhaila Martinov and Allie Moar in 2015.
+He also coached the 1994 BIG EAST Tournament Most Valuable Player in Cristin Burtis.

 Off the field, Leaverton was named to the NSCAA Scholar Athlete East Region team for the second-consecutive season, and was named as a Capital One CoSIDA Academic All-District First team honoree.
 She was also a Lowes® Senior CLASS Award candidate, Stone's second in two-straight seasons.